Lazy-256/PoshZabbixTools/docs/Functions/Get-ZabbixTemplate.md

 ```

 ## DESCRIPTION
-The Get-ZabbixHost cmdlet gets the hosts from a Zabbix server.
+The Get-ZabbixTemplate cmdlet gets the templates from a Zabbix server.

-Without parameters, this cmdlet gets all hosts on the server.
+Without parameters, this cmdlet gets all templates on the server.
-You can also specify a particular host by host id, group id, or host name.
+You can also specify a particular template by template id, group id, or template name.

 ## EXAMPLES